OpenDZ/courses/tixxdz/linuxdz/Boot-process-derja.md

-# 2. Boot process debugging, security and beyond - Linux-dz courses  (derja)
+# 2. Boot process debugging, security and beyond - Linuxdz courses derja

+Linux Kernel Boot process debugging, systemd, timers (cron), security and beyond.

+We will discuss:

+* Quickly Linux boot process in general

+* systemd init boot process and targets

+* Start system or programs at boot and timer services (cron jobs)

+* Techniques how to save your data or backup your system on emergency

+* Linux boot process debugging techniques

+* Discuss some security points across the whole document

 Video Link:

 Djalal Harouni  -  https://github.com/tixxdz

-Email for corrections here:  tixxdz+linuxdz@gmail.com  -  sorry if I do not reply to all emails.
+Email for corrections here:  tixxdz+linuxdz@gmail.com  -  (sorry if I do not reply to all emails.)

 Date: 10-04-2020

-LastModified: Sat 11 Apr 2020 10:54:16 AM CET
+LastModified: Sat 12 Apr 2020 10:54:16 AM CET

 ## What is about ?